 Good times for a mini

-While stuck in traffic… when put on hold during a phone call… in your doctor’s waiting room… when someone says something that bothers you… at a red light… waiting for a phone call… in the dentist’s chair… when you’re overwhelmed with what you need to accomplish… in line… when you’re in pain… while waiting for or in an elevator… right before a big exam… any time you’re feeling stressed!
+While stuck in traffic… when put on hold during a phone call… in your doctor’s waiting room… when someone says something that bothers you… in the dentist’s chair… when you’re overwhelmed with what you need to accomplish… when you’re in pain… right before a big exam… any time you’re feeling stressed!

 How to do a mini

-Switch to diaphragmatic breathing: Breath deeply through your nose, and exhale through your mouth.
+Switch to diaphragmatic breathing: Breathe deeply through your nose, and exhale through your mouth.
 With each breath in, allow your belly to expand, with each breath out, allow your belly to be soft again.
-If this is difficult, just try to breath more slowly, focusing on the exhale.
+If this is difficult, just try to breathe more slowly, focusing on the exhale.
 Soften your stomach muscles and let your belly be loose.
-This will help you breath more easily.
+This will help you breathe more easily.
 Use this breath for the four mini breathing exercises listed below.